srky420/cs50-fp-bootstrap/readme.md

         session["user_id"] = user.id

-**Note**: user.id represents an object of Users class which is used to create a new row in Database with the help of SQLAlchemy ORM.
+**Note**: user represents an object of Users class which is created when user signs up.

 **Login**